-We conduct such advertising only in countries where DTC advertising is permitted.
 We try to help consumers achieve better health outcomes by delivering accurate, relevant and understandable information on disease prevention, identification and potential treatment.
-To remain true to this goal, we adhere to the letter and spirit of FDA regulations and guidelines governing DTC promotion, meet or exceed all Pharmaceutical Research and Manufacturers of America (PhRMA) guidelines on DTC advertising, and follow a comprehensive set of internal policies and practices when engaging in DTC advertising within the U.S.
+To remain true to this goal, we adhere to the letter and spirit of U.S. Food and Drug Administration (FDA) regulations and guidelines governing DTC promotion, meet or exceed all Pharmaceutical Research and Manufacturers of America (PhRMA) guidelines on DTC advertising, and follow a comprehensive set of internal policies and practices when engaging in DTC advertising within the U.S.

 Our company has a long-standing policy of voluntarily submitting new U.S.-based DTC advertising campaigns to the FDA for its review and comment before running them.
 Under our DTC policies and practices, the information provided in our DTC advertising must:

 - Contain appropriate product benefit and risk information

 - Be appropriately balanced, consistent with FDA regulations, and use appropriate “taste and tone”

 - Be approved by our company’s Promotion Review Team, a governing body consisting of a team of reviewers (including the job owner, an attorney, a physician, a representative from the Office of Promotion and Advertising Review, and a product scientific specialist) who ensure that promotional material is clinically and scientifically accurate, compliant with applicable laws and regulations, and compliant with company policy.
 In addition, we include information on our Patient Assistance Program in all new U.S.-based DTC print and television advertisements for eligible products.